Ben10000000000/Calculator_Demo/README.md

 ### First fast api Application --- Calculator

 1) First Create a git ignore file
- . create a direcotry using "mkdir" then create a git ignore file . open a file using "Vi file_name" and past git ignore code in that file
+ . create a direcotry using '''mkdir''' then create a git ignore file . open a file using "Vi file_name" and past git ignore code in that file
     you can refer this link - https://www.toptal.com/developers/gitignore/api/python,visualstudiocode,pycharm+all . create  a direcotry name as calculator & create new environment using command "python -m venv .venv "